teracow/read-codebook/README.md

 3. A decrypted (plaintext) database is then written to '**/dev/shm/decrypt-strip/plaintext.db**'.

-4. Then open this plaintext dB using the included Python reader to examine the contents.
+4. Open this plaintext dB using the included Python reader to examine the contents.
 There is an option to write particular entries to text files in the working directory.

-5. When you're done, quit the reader and delete the plaintext database file.
+5. Quit the reader and delete the plaintext database file.

 ---
 ###**Screenshots:**